Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lockridge - Kiara among the top 25% of areas assessed nationwide

-With approximately 324 people moving to the area for each dwelling approval, Kiara-Lockridge exhibits a growing market.
-By 2041, population forecasts predict an increase of 3,416 residents.
-Development is keeping pace with projected growth, but increasing competition among buyers can be expected as the population expands.
+With approximately 324 people moving to Lockridge-Kiara for each dwelling approval, the developing market shows signs of growth.
+Population forecasts indicate that Lockridge-Kiara will gain around 3,416 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Development is keeping pace with projected population growth, although increasing competition among buyers can be expected as the population expands.

 Frequently Asked Questions - Development